 The State Board of Investment provides oversight for the State Treasurer's pool, and the Local Government Investment Pool Advisory Committee provides consultation and advice to the Treasurer.
-The fair value of a participant's position in the pool approximates the value of that participant's pool shares.
+The fair value of a participant's position in the pool approximates the value of that participant's pool shares and the participant's shares are not identified with specific investments.
+No comparable oversight is provided for the County Treasurer's investment pool, and that pool's structure does not provide for shares.